COWEN:

 Yes, instead of these silly little arguments that, “Oh,

 climate change is causing the end of the world.”
-Oh my God.
+Oh

-the power of nature.
-To imagine that we can make a change in it
+grandeur and the power of nature.
+To imagine that we can

-is so absolutely absurd.
+make a change in it is so absolutely absurd.

 COWEN:

-What’s your theory of modernity that puts them on one part
+What’s your theory of modernity that puts them on

-the curve?
+decadent part of the curve?
 What’s the difference?
-What’s what we would

-call the structural equilibrium as economists, if I dare invoke
+as economists, if I dare invoke such a thing?

 PAGLIA:

 Brazil, it’s in its own world.
-It’s not been part
+It’s not been

-superstructure.
-It doesn’t have a messianic view of itself
+militaristic superstructure.
+It doesn’t have a messianic

-like in grand opera.
-It’s like another planet, really, Brazil.
+and drama.
+It’s like in grand opera.
+It’s like

 COWEN:

-You’ve spoken very highly of the prequels, which many people
+You’ve spoken very highly of the prequels, which many

-don’t like at all.
+people don’t like at all.

 PAGLIA: